mcnic16/low-cholesterol-food/README.md

 As a user, I want:

-1 .to view all recipe details which includes the name of the dish, meal, cooking time, servings, list of  ingredients and directions
+1. To view all recipe details which includes the name of the dish, meal, cooking time, servings, list of  ingredients and directions

-2. to create my own account
+2. To create my own account

-3. to add new recipes
+3. To add new recipes

-4. to edit and delete recipes on my account and all the recipes I've created
+4. To edit and delete recipes on my account and all the recipes I've created

-5. to view a list of my recipes on a separate page and see how many recipes I've created
+5. To view a list of my recipes on a separate page and see how many recipes I've created

-6. to change my username and password

-7. to delete my account and all recipes I've created

-8. to have the ability to use the site on all modern browsers
+6. to have the ability to use the site on all modern browsers

-9. to use the site on tablet , mobile or pc.
+7. to use the site on tablet , mobile or pc.

-10. I want to be able to add in notes to each dish so I can add my own thoughts, experiences or things I want to remember about cooking the dish.
+8. I want to be able to add in notes to each dish so I can add my own thoughts, experiences or things I want to remember about cooking the dish.

-11. I want the site to be easy navigate
+9. I want the site to be easy navigate

 # Design